Hydra-Gang/difabel-project-be/README.md

 # starts the program (must be compiled first)
 yarn start

-# automatically compiles and starts the program (not used in production)
+# Runs the server in Development environment (no compiled files)
-yarn auto
+yarn dev
 ```

 Data seeding: